aws-controllers-k8s/bedrockagentcorecontrol-controller/README.md

-# ACK service controller for Amazon Cognito Identity
+# ACK service controller for Amazon Bedrock Agent Core Control

-This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for .
+This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for Amazon Bedrock Agent Core Control.

 Please [log issues][ack-issues] and feedback on the main AWS Controllers for Kubernetes Github project.